 The Company's 1996 Stock Incentive Plan (the "Employee Plan") was adopted in May 1996 and provides for the grant of either statutory or non-qualified stock options to employees and key contractors of the Company to purchase up to an aggregate of 4,000,000 shares of Common Stock.
-In connection with the Formation of the Company in May 1996, the Company issued options to purchase an aggregate of 3,021,900 shares of Common Stock under the Employee Plan (of which options to purchase 2,683,100 shares were fully vested, options to purchase 1,650 shares had been forfeited and options to purchase 3,300 shares had been exercised at July 31, 1996) at an exercise price of \$.0067 per share in exchange for options to purchase shares of Pro-Mark common stock.
-In May and July 1996, the Company also granted options to purchase an aggregate of 878,239 shares of Common Stock under the Employee Plan (of which options to purchase 2,500 shares were vested and options to purchase 3,669 shares had been forfeited at July 31, 1996) at an exercise price equal to the initial public offering price of the shares offered in the Offering.
+In connection with the Formation of the Company in May 1996, the Company issued options to purchase an aggregate of 3,021,900 shares of Common Stock under the Employee Plan (of which options to purchase 2,686,400 shares were fully vested at July 15, 1996) at an exercise price of \$.0067 per share in exchange for options to purchase shares of Pro-Mark common stock.
+In May and July 1996, the Company also granted options to purchase an aggregate of 875,739 shares of Common Stock under the Employee Plan (none of which were vested at July 15, 1996) at an exercise price equal to the initial public offering price of the shares offered in the Offering.
 Options granted under the Employee Plan vest in full upon a change in control of the Company, and have a term of up to 15 years.
 All options at the time of original grant were deemed to be at fair market value.